clsjev/churn-prediction-using-combined-data/README.md

 The categorical and numerical data (3941 lines) is from Kaggle: E-Commerce Dataset (https://www.kaggle.com/datasets/anaghapaul/e-commerce-dataset), combined with a synthetic text dataset (1184) created mainly using Gemini-2.5-flash.

 After preprocessing they are trained in a combined model, after which they separately predict and interpret the data.
+See the main notebook "test_churn_prediction".

 (In ../notebook another simple XGBoost model is uploaded for comparison.)